Azure/apiops/docs/apiops/3-apimTools/apiops-2-1-tools.md

 | Operation policy | ./apis/``api_display_name``/operations/``operation_display_name``/policy.xml |

 ## Publisher
 The Publisher tool updates the Azure APIM instance with the artifact folder contents.
 If a commit ID is specified in the parameters, it will update the instance with only files that were changed by the commit.
+In addition, the publisher tool picks up changes in the configuration yaml file when running the publisher.
+The configuration file is the only file outside of the artifacts folder that gets picked up by the publisher tool when promoting changes across environments.
 ### Parameters
 The tool expects certain configuration parameters.
 These can be passed as environment variables, command line arguments, etc. It will look for variables using the [``Host.CreateDefaultBuilder(arguments)``](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.hosting.host.createdefaultbuilder?view=dotnet-plat-ext-6.0#Microsoft_Extensions_Hosting_Host_CreateDefaultBuilder_System_String___) settings.
 Here are the expected parameters: